-For advisory bodies to function effectively and accomplish their goals, all members must be active participants.
-This means all members must be present at all meetings.
-Any member who is absent for three consecutive regular meetings, without approval by way of formal action of the City Council, shall be deemed to have resigned his/her position on the advisory body.
-Additionally, any member who misses twenty five percent (25%) or more of the regular meetings in any twelve month period, without approval of the City Council by way of formal action, shall be deemed to have resigned his/her position on the advisory body.
-If a scheduled regular meeting is cancelled due to a lack of a quorum, any member who had previously notified the Chair, Clerk or staff liaison that he or she would be unable to attend the meeting, or is otherwise unavailable to attend the meeting, will be deemed absent from the meeting, despite the meeting's cancellation, for the purpose of this section.
+For advisory bodies to function effectively and accomplish their goals, all Members must be active participants.
+This means Members shall be present at all meetings.
+Any Member who is absent for three consecutive regular meetings, without approval by way of formal action of the City Council, shall be deemed to have resigned his/her position on the advisory body.
+Additionally, any member who misses four meetings a year of the regular meetings held (not cancelled) in any twelve-month period, without approval of the City Council by way of formal action, shall be deemed to have resigned their position on the advisory body.
+However, if a scheduled regular meeting is cancelled due to a lack of a quorum, any member who is not present at the meeting will be deemed absent from the meeting, despite the meeting's cancellation, for the purpose of this section.

-If a member must leave a meeting early, the member should so advise the Commission chair and clerk as soon as possible and, preferably, before the meeting begins.
+If a Member must leave a meeting early, the Member should so advise the Commission chair, clerk and staff liaison as soon as possible and, preferably, before the meeting begins.
 If the member's early departure from the meeting results in the lack of a quorum, then the member's early departure shall count as an absence.

-If a member will be late to a meeting, the member should endeavor to contact the Commission chair or clerk to provide that information.
-If a member arrives at a meeting more than thirty minutes after the scheduled time for the meeting to begin, the member's late arrival shall count as an absence.
+If a Member will be late to a meeting, the member should endeavor to contact the Commission chair, clerk and staff liaison as soon as possible to provide that information.
+If a member arrives at a meeting more than 20 minutes after the scheduled time for the meeting to begin, the member's late arrival shall count as an absence.